Psychology (PSYC)

 PSYC 165.
 Evolutionary Psychology.
 3 Units

 Examination of empirical literature on emotion, behavior, and cognition of individuals from an evolutionary perspective.
-Topics can include: scientific methods in evolutionary psychology, survival strategies, mating strategies, parenting, kinship, cooperation, altruism, aggression, sexual conflict, and social dominance.
+Topics include: scientific methods in evolutionary psychology, survival strategies, mating strategies, parenting, kinship, cooperation, altruism, aggression, sexual conflict, and social dominance.

 PSYC 167.
 Psychology in Personnel Training and Development.
 3 Units